catmanjan/anutimetable/anuscrape/README.md

 ### Usage instructions

-1. Run ./scraper.py (Takes about 2 mins from outside the ANU network)
+1. Run ./scraper.py (Takes about 2 mins from outside the ANU network, 3 mins inside)
 2. Open a pull request on the github website

 Contact [BishopOfTurkey](https://github.com/BishopOfTurkey) if you have any problems